 The point in time during which milk becomes a breast cancer risk factor in U.S. girls appears to be late adolescence.
 We would recommend organic milk (from grass-fed cows, if possible), but not raw milk for children.
 Non-organic milk contains additional recombinant bovine growth hormone, zeranol and other potentially harmful additives administered to cows and sheep.
 Raw milk could be a source of bovine leukemia virus (BLV), which has been reported to be associated with increased breast cancer risk.

-Latest research finds high animal fat diet in prepubery accelerates tumorigenesis
+Latest research finds high animal fat diet accelerates tumorigenesis

 The study referenced at the beginning of this news story was designed to investigate the influence of a high animal fat diet during the peripubertal period on mammary tumor development in an animal model of breast cancer.
 To conduct the study, the authors used obesity-resistant BALB/c mice.
 The authors previously demonstrated that exposure to a high saturated animal fat diet from peripuberty through adulthood promoted mammary tumor development in this type of mouse.